Brumadinho dam disaster: Reactions

 In April, Vale's safety inspectors refused to guarantee the stability of at least 18 of its dams and dikes in Brazil.

-Brazilian prosecutors announced in January 2020 that Vale SA, auditor TÜV Süd, and 16 individuals, including Vale's ex-president Fabio Schvartsman, would be charged with intentional homicide and environmental offences.
+Brazilian prosecutors announced in January 2020 that Vale SA, auditor TÜV Süd, and 16 individuals, including Vale's ex-president Fabio Schvartsman, would be charged with intentional homicide and environmental crimes.
 In January 2021, a group of Brazilian claimants brought the first civil lawsuit on German soil against TÜV Süd.

-In February 2021, the state government reached an agreement with Vale to repair all environmental damage, and to pay the communities affected socio-economic and socio-environmental reparations, initially estimated at US$7 billion.
+In February 2021, the state government reached an agreement with Vale to repair all environmental damage, and to pay the affected communities socio-economic and socio-environmental reparations, initially estimated at US$7 billion.